-PCA TREFFEN NORTH AMERICA SUBSIDY REOUEST
+PCA TREFFEN NORTH AMERICA SUBSIDY REQUEST

-(See PCA Region Procedures Manual (RPM), Section 4.6, page 88, for specifics and eligibility.)
+(See PCA Region Procedures Manual (RPM), Section 4.6, page 90, for specifics and eligibility.)

-- 1. The subsidy amount from PCA National is \$5,000. - 2.
+- .
+The subsidy amount from PCA National is \$5,000. - 2.
 The subsidy will be paid after the event is complete. - 3.
 The use of the funds by the Region is not restricted.

 Region: Date of Event:

 Name of Event: Event Location:

 Region Contact: Phone:

 Email:

+Brief description of event proposed: